An Infinite Dimensional Analysis of Kernel Principal Components: Kernel PCA

+This allows us to obtain extensions of some PCA-results from \cite{JoSo07a}.
+We shall focus here on their use in kernel PCA (KPCA).

-In previous section, PCA was used in data dimension reduction on linear case.
+PCA is used in data dimension reduction on linear case.
 However, this cannot be done on nonlinear case and thus kernel principal component analysis (KPCA) is used for nonlinear dimension reduction.
-See, e.g., \cite{MR2558684,MR2488871,MR2327597,MR2228737,MR1968413,MR1864085}, and \exaref{dr}.
+See, e.g., \cite{MR2558684,MR2488871,MR2327597,MR2228737,MR1968413,MR1864085}.

 Standard PCA is effective at identifying linear subspaces carrying the greatest variance in a data set.
 However, this method is not able to detect nonlinear submanifolds.
 A popular technique to tackle the latter case is kernel PCA.
 It first maps data into a higher dimensional space $\mathcal{H}\left(K\right)$, and performs PCA there.
 Here $\mathcal{H}\left(K\right)$ is the reproducing kernel Hilbert space (RKHS) associated with a given positive definite kernel $K$.
+(Recall that an RKHS is a Hilbert space $\mathcal{H}$ of functions defined on a set $X\left(\neq\emptyset\right)$, such that the evaluation functionals $\mathcal{H}\ni f\rightarrow f\left(x\right)\in\mathbb{C}$ are bounded for all $x\in X$.
+See also \defref{RKHS} below.)
 The mapping in this context presumably sends a nonlinear submanifold in the input space to a linear subspace in $\mathcal{H}\left(K\right)$.
 For example, in classification problems, a kernel is usually chosen so that the mapped data can be separated by a linear decision boundary in $\mathcal{H}\left(K\right)$ (see \figref{bc}). \begin{rem} It would be intriguing to compare Smale's Dimension Reduction algorithm from \cite{MR2558684} with ours.
 The two approaches are along a different lines of development.

 The approach in Belkin's paper \cite{Belkin03} is popular in current Machine Learning research.
 Both our results and those of Belkin et al aim for dimension reduction algorithms.
 Other methods exist, which constitute variants of KPCA, but with different choices of kernels, and with the Laplacian eigenmap (LE) as one of them.
 (See also \cite{MR3912285,MR3935831,MR3935948,MR3934524}.)
-For recent developments on graph Laplacians, and Perron-Frobenius eigenfunctions as principal components, we refer to e.g., \cite{MR1913212}. \end{rem}
+For recent developments on graph Laplacians, and Perron-Frobenius eigenfunctions as principal components, we refer to e.g., \cite{MR1913212}.